MFE-guys/Tither-UI/PULL_REQUEST_TEMPLATE.md

 ### Description

-- Config code formatters, (PrimeNG, PrimeFlex and PrimeIcons) and vitest added
+- Describe here your changes;

-### Have a style changes?
+### Changes

-Paste your print screen or a gif
+- Describe here what files that was changes;

-### PR Checklist
+### Evidences

-#### Please check if your PR fulfills the following requirements:
+- Paste your print screen or a gif;

-Our project last used karma and jasmine, but now we used to unit test `Vitest`.
+### What kind of change does this PR introduce?

-#### What kind of change does this PR introduce?
+Choice your type:
 - [ ] Bugfix
 - [x] Feature
 - [ ] Code style update (formatting, local variables)